chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

     ![StartExperiment](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/StartExperiment.png?classes=lab_picture_auto)

+1. Check the website availability.
+Re-check every 20-30 seconds.
 1. Revisit [section **5.2**](#response) to observe the system response to the RDS instance failure.
+    * At a minimum, return to the RDS console, go the the **Logs & events** tab, and look at the most recent events to verify that a failover has occurred.

 #### 5.4.3 RDS failure injection, second experiment - results